DegreeCalc

 Louisiana TOPS (Taylor Opportunity Program for Students) covers full tuition at public universities for students meeting GPA and ACT requirements.
 TOPS has four award levels: Opportunity, Performance, Honors, and Tech.

 Beyond state programs, Louisiana students can access federal Pell Grants (up to $7,395/year for 2025-2026), Federal Supplemental Educational Opportunity Grants (FSEOG), and federal work-study programs.
 Students should complete the FAFSA as early as possible to maximize aid eligibility.
-Use our FAFSA EFC Calculator to estimate your expected family contribution.
+Use our FAFSA SAI Calculator to estimate your expected family contribution.

 Student Outcomes in Louisiana